realworldocaml/book/book/gadts/README.md

        Type incomplete is not compatible with type complete
 ```

-We can make this compile by deleting the `None` branch (and the now
+We can make this compile by deleting the `Absent` branch (and the now
 useless `default` argument).

 ```ocaml env=main